GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/terraform_alert_config/import_adapter/README.md

 * Google Cloud Project settings
 * Google Cloud Storage settings
 * Healthcare settings
-* Dicom import adapter settings
+* Dicom IImport Adapter settings
 * Google Kubernetes Engine settings

 # Validate Terraform configuration
-You can check the configuration.
+After you have made changes to the sample configuration, you can validate the configuration for any errors.
 To do this, run:
 ```bash
 # load dependencies
 terraform init -backend=false